ajaydhakal1/Localizer/README.md

 This command will:

-- Crawl all configured pages asynchronously.
+- Crawl specific pages asynchronously.
 - Extract visible texts, excluding scripts and styles.
 - Backup and update your Blade files to wrap texts in `{{ __('text') }}` unless already localized.
 - Save English base texts in `resources/lang/en.json`.